course-details-portlet

 The course covers a range of pedagogical formats and activities:

-• Attendance of MFA meetings - planning and arranging a graduation group exhibition
+• Attendance of MFA meetings - planning and arranging semi-public group or individual graduation presentations

 • Group critique in the form of meetings with fellow students and supervisors

-• Submission of MFA thesis: individual artistic project, along with documentation and a written critical reflection text
+• Submission of MFA thesis: individual (or individual contribution to a collective) artistic project, along with documentation and a written critical reflection text

 • Participation in learning activities such as supervision, group critiques and course specific seminars and projects is mandatory.